ranchercommunity/mrdx_reloaded/MRDX.Game.MoreMonsters/README.md

 ##### v0.2.5

 * 14 additional monster combinations have been added!
-* 1 additional bonus monster combinations have been added!
+* 1 additional bonus monster combination has been added!